 By governance, we mean the ‘rules of the game’—the formal and informal mechanisms, including laws, policies, and norms, that affect the behaviors of actors in the AI value chain.

 The Future Society (TFS) is an independent 501(c)(3) nonprofit organization based in the US and Europe.
-Our mission is to align artificial intelligence through better governance to ensure that AI systems are safe and adhere to fundamental human values.
+Our mission is to align artificial intelligence through better governance.
 We develop, advocate for, and facilitate the implementation of AI governance mechanisms, ranging from laws and regulations to voluntary frameworks such as global principles, norms, standards, and corporate policies.
+As of 2023, we are focusing on the research and development of advanced AI systems, where robust safeguards will be necessary for ensuring that AI systems are safe and adhere to fundamental human values.

 senior decision-makers engaged